Higher order differential analysis with vectorized derivatives

 \subsection{Vectorized higher order moments and cumulants}

 Let $\bX$ be a $d$-variate random vector.
 For a multi-index $i_1,\dots,i_r\in\{1,\dots,d\}$, it is common to refer to the expected value $\mathbb E(X_{i_1}\cdots X_{i_r})$ as a mixed moment of order $r$.
 There are many of these individual real-valued mixed moments, and they are all contained in the $r$th order vectorized moment $\bmu_r=\mathbb E(\bX^{\otimes r})\in\mathbb R^{d^r}$.
-As is the case for the individual mixed partial derivatives, even if particular mixed moments can be of interest in some situations, the whole vectorized moment is needed for the expansion of the characteristic or the moment-generating function of $\bX$.
+As is the case for the individual mixed partial derivatives, even if particular mixed moments can be of interest in some situations, the whole vectorized moment is needed for the expansion of the characteristic function or the moment-generating function of $\bX$.

-Indeed, the moments of a random variable and derivatives are closely related since the former can be obtained via the derivative of the moment-generating function at zero.
+Indeed, the moments of a random variable are closely related to the employed notion of derivative since the former can be obtained via the derivative of the moment-generating function at zero.
 Hence, the arrangement of the $r$th order moment is immediately inherited from the corresponding layout of the $r$th order derivative.
-In our case, if we compute the expectations and derivatives from first principles, then we can demonstrate in Lemma \ref{lem:mom} that
+In our case, if we compute the expectations and derivatives from first principles, then we demonstrate in Lemma \ref{lem:mom} in Section \ref{app:moments} that

 where $M_\bX (\bt) = \E \{ \exp(\bt^\top \bX)\}$ denotes the moment-generating function of $\bX$.
 This approach via vectorized derivatives was the only successful tool to find the moments of arbitrary order of a multivariate normal vector \citep{Hol88}, after several authors previously focused only on finding moments of certain particular orders.